AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 ---
-title: Creating an adaptive form
+title: How to Create an Adaptive Form
-seo-title: Creating an adaptive form
-description: How to create an adaptive form using AEM Forms.
+description: Learn how to create an adaptive form using [!DNL Experience Manager Forms].
 Adaptive forms are responsive HTML5 forms that streamline information gathering and processing.
-seo-description: How to create an adaptive form using AEM Forms.
-Adaptive forms are responsive HTML5 forms that streamline information gathering and processing.
-uuid: 444f461a-9e88-4385-b5ee-e985067ab7bc
-content-type: reference
-topic-tags: author
-products: SG_EXPERIENCEMANAGER/6.4/FORMS
-discoiquuid: f06b8cb2-6f98-465f-beec-1e91e3f45707
+Dig deeper on how to create an adaptive form based on a form data model and XML or JSON schema.
+feature: Adaptive Forms
+role: Business Practitioner, Developers
+level: Beginner
 ---

 # Creating an adaptive form {#creating-an-adaptive-form}